anoetzel/mvp/README.md

 # About MVP
 ![](https://github.com/anoetzel/mvp/raw/main/coin.bmp)
-My job was frontend, the backend I'd obtained.
+My job was frontend, the backend (with local DB) I'd obtained.

 To start the backend: `npm run start`
 All commands are in the package.json inclusive the unit- and end-to-end tests.